-And that July birthday daughter of mine today?
-She works in events and still throws a theme party every year.
+I have a July birthday daughter so there is that to celebrate.
+She works in events and throws a theme party every year.
 One of her favorites was her Christmas in July party a few years back.
 Her friends all came in ugly Christmas sweaters.

 Hallmark’s Christmas in July